radiodee1/pi-llm/README.md

 - `do_02_try.sh` - runs the flatpak in the `x86_64` environment.
 - `do_03_aarch64.sh` - build a flatpak package for `aarch64`.
 - `do_04_stop.sh` - stop the flatpak that may or may not be running in the `x86_64` environment.
+- `do_05_prep_flatpak.sh` - Often when you go to a new architecture it is necessary to install some base flatpak packages.
+This script is suposed to make installing base flatpak packages more easy.

 ## Env File